DFRobot/uPyCraft_src/README.md

 ## Installation
 This requires you to have python3.4, pyqt4, py2exe, qsci, pyserial and pyflakes installed.

-## Getting started
-Running the project requires Node.js to be installed.

 ## Running
 Open uPyCraft.py with python3.4 IDE, click the run module button/F5 to run.